Skip Navigation and Go To Content

 If you think your child may be having a stroke, do not wait to seek medical attention!
 Call 9-1-1 or go to the nearest children's hospital emergency room as quickly as possible!

 Stroke in children can be from a broad range of causes.
-Certain conditions and diseases can bring on strokes including:
+Certain conditions and diseases can increase risk for strokes, including:

 • Congenital heart disease